-The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS M50 are two digital cameras that were revealed to the public, respectively, in March 2016 and February 2018.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS M50 are two digital cameras that were announced, respectively, in March 2016 and February 2018.
 The 1300D is a DSLR, while the M50 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The 1300D has a resolution of 17.9 megapixel, whereas the M50 provides 24 MP.
+The 1300D has a resolution of 17.9 megapixels, whereas the M50 provides 24 MP.

 The physical size and weight of the Canon 1300D and the Canon M50 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1300D – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M50 is notably smaller (22 percent) than the Canon 1300D.
 Moreover, the M50 is markedly lighter (20 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the M50 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.